alexa/alexa-auto-sdk/platforms/android/modules/alexa/README.md

 ```

-After registering the platform we make a call to `initAndRunDiscovery()`.
+After registering the platform, make a call to `initAndRunDiscovery()`.
 This initializes and tells the MACC client to discover all MACC applications available on the device.

 ```
 public void runDiscovery() {